 - 5.1.
 Program/Coursework Coverage of TPEs Submission of Table 5.1 (provided in the appendices) which includes specific TPEs related to diagnostic techniques that inform teaching and assessment as well as early intervention techniques.
 (See Appendix C-F as applicable to each credential program). - 5.2.
-Clinical Practice Opportunities for candidates to practice diagnostic techniques that inform teaching and assessment and early intervention techniques. - 5.2a.
-Direct link to location(s) in sample MOU(s) or other documentation provided to LEAs that include explicit reference to clinical practice settings that ensure candidates practice screening and diagnostic techniques that inform teaching and assessment and early intervention techniques, as appropriate to the credential and as identified in the TPEs and standard. - 5.2b.
-Links to specific location(s) in candidate handbooks or materials that describe for candidates what is expected of them with respect to learning and practicing diagnostic techniques as well as early intervention techniques. - 5.2c.
-Links to specific location(s) in clinical practice observation tools to ensure that candidates are being provided opportunities to practice these skills and given feedback to guide improvement.
+Clinical Practice Opportunities for candidates to learn about diagnostic techniques that inform teaching and assessment and early intervention techniques. - \5.2a.
+Direct link to location(s) in sample MOU(s) or other documentation provided to LEAs that include explicit reference to efforts that will be made to provide candidates with opportunities, as practicable, during their clinical practice to learn about, and where possible, observe, how schools/teachers are using screening and diagnostic techniques to inform teaching and assessment and early intervention techniques, as appropriate to the credential and as identified in the TPEs and standard. - 5.2b.
+Links to specific location(s) in candidate handbooks or materials that describe for candidates what is expected of them with respect to learning about diagnostic techniques as well as early intervention techniques.